vtaymany/vans-responsive-portfolio/README.md

 - Creates three separate html files

+  - index.html file demonstrates how Bootstraps responsive nature can help maintain a certain layout throughout different viewports
+  - portfolio.html file demonstrates how Bootstraps responsive nature may help alter a certain layout depending on their viewports
+  - contact.html file demonstrates Bootstraps extensive library that expands into functional components

 - Links the html files together via navigation links found within each page

 - Uses Bootstrap to create a navigation bar, responsive layout, and responsive images using html classes